 Use SERP-friendly URLs

-To improve your SEO with Headless systems, you need to ensure that your pages all follow a clear URL structure.
+To improve your headless CMS and SEO, you need to ensure that your pages all follow a clear URL structure.

 A fine example of that would be: example.com/about-this-page.

 These URLs are designed to match the things that people are trying to find with better transparency and relevance.
 This means the users will pretty much know what to expect from your page when they look at the URL.
 Good URLs should be shorter and keyword-rich.